flamit/rPPG_CNN/README.md

 3. "attn" for a resnet50 with each 3x3 convolution replaced by an attention augmented convolution block.
 4. "diag" for a resnet50 with channel attention + attentionRNN.
 5. "gsop" for a resnet50 with Global Second Order Pooling (mode 2).
 6. "rga" for a resnet50 with Relation aware global pooling.
-To use this mode, please ensure that the "image_size", "T" and "N" parameters are set in such a way that the input shape is at least 128x128.
-Anything smaller cannot be processed by RGA module.
-The two spatial dimensions can also be unequal, this is allowed.
+To use this model, please ensure that the "image_size", "T" and "N" parameters are set in such a way that the input shape is at least 128x128.
+Anything smaller cannot be processed by the RGA module.
+The two spatial dimensions can also be unequal, this is allowed, as long as they are greater than 128.

 # Training
 To train the CNN, there are 3 steps: